 The total number of little spotted kiwi is thought to be just over 1500 and growing.

-Because they live only on a few offshore islands (most are on Kapiti Island), and in Karori Sanctuary (now known as Zealandia) in the heart of Wellington city, little spotted kiwi are classified by the Department of Conservation as ‘at risk: recovering’.
+Because they live only on a few offshore islands (most are on Kapiti Island), and in Zealandia in the heart of Wellington city, little spotted kiwi are classified by the Department of Conservation as ‘at risk: recovering’.

 A distinct form of little spotted kiwi used to live throughout the North Island, but became extinct in the late 1800s.